The best TV deals in the UK

 Pretty much all of the TVs from Samsung, LG, Sony and Panasonic hit the shelves in the Spring.
 But frankly, you should never pay full price for a TV.
 Merely weeks after TVs are released we’ve seen discounts for as much as £1,500 on these brand new sets.
 Wait until later in the summer, and prices could be a smidgen lower again.

-There are some deals to be had around Black Friday (23 November 2018) and Christmas, but you shouldn’t be blinded by big discounts – our research has shown that not all Black Friday deals are as good as they might seem.
+There are some deals to be had around Black Friday in November and Christmas, but you shouldn’t be blinded by big discounts – our research has shown that not all Black Friday deals are as good as they might seem.
 A better way to shop is to know what you should expect to pay.
 All our online reviews show price-tracking data, so you know whether a deal really is as good as it seems.

 But the time to strike is when the next generation of TVs launch the following Spring.
 With manufacturers looking to clear old stock to make way for new, higher-priced models, older TVs have their sticker prices slashed.
 A savvy shopper in Spring could save as much as 50% picking up one of these now year-old TVs.